VimsRocz/IMU/README.md

 ```matlab
 run_triad_only
 ```
-This is equivalent to running `python src/run_all_datasets.py --method TRIAD`.
-The script also validates the fused trajectory against the common `STATE_X001.txt` file and writes an extended summary to `results/summary_truth.csv`.
-The table now includes acceleration RMSE, final and maximum errors.
+The MATLAB version now calls `run_all_datasets_matlab` so it does not require Python.
+Both scripts generate the same output as running `python src/run_all_datasets.py --method TRIAD` and validate the fused trajectory against the common `STATE_X001.txt` file.
+The extended summary is written to `results/summary_truth.csv` and includes acceleration RMSE, final and maximum errors.

 #### run_method_only.py